GTLibraryDataVisualization/Tableau-Introduction-Workshop/README.md

 # Repository

-├── data/                     -Contains all data sets │
+<br>data/                     -Contains all data sets
-├── examples/                 -Contains html files of graphs created for workshop │
+<br>examples/                 -Contains html files of graphs created for workshop
-├── README.md                 -Workshop summary
+<br>README.md                 -Workshop summary
-│
-├── TableauGuide.pdf          -Step by step guide on how to create the examples
+<br>TableauGuide.pdf          -Step by step guide on how to create the examples

 # Interactive Examples